 Day 01: Arrival in Kathmandu (1,350m/4,428ft)

 Upon our arrival at the Tribhuwan International Airport (TIA) in Kathmandu, we will be greeted by a representative from Himalayan Glacier who will take us to the hotel.
 After checking in, we may take a rest or visit Himalayan Glacier’s office.
-In the evening, there will be a welcome dinner in a traditional Nepali restaurant where we will be able to enjoy authentic Nepali cuisine with a brief cultural program.
+In the evening, there will be a welcome dinner which will introduce you to the Nepalese food culture.
 Overnight in Kathmandu.

 Day 02: Kathmandu (1300m/4264ft): Sightseeing and Preparation